- Send emails to your Connecticut state legislators and officials asking them to pass the National Popular Vote bill

 In January 2017, Senate President Pro Tempore Martin Looney introduced the National Popular Vote bill (Status of SB9).
 Also, in January 2017, the National Popular Vote bill (Status of HB5434) was introduced by Representatives Matthew Lesser, James M. Albis, Liz Linehan, Gregory Haddad, Josh Elliott, Michael D'Agostino, John "Jack" F. Hennessy, Robyn A. Porter, Bob Godfrey, and Susan M. Johnson and Senators Gary A. Winfield and Mae Flexer.
 In addition, Representative Emmett Riley introduced the National Popular Vote bill (Status of HB5205) as did Representative Genga (Status of HB5435) and Representative Roland Lemar (Status of HB5736).

-- Governor Malloy and Senate President Williams Support National Popular Vote (CTNewsJunkie)
+Governor Malloy and Senate President Williams endorse National Popular Vote (CTNewsJunkie)

 - Rep. Ezequiel Santiago, 130th Dist.